egxn/boar/README.md

 ---

-Built with Rust 🦀 and  TS 🔷
+Built with Rust 🦀 + TS 🔵